Avoid arriving at your honeymoon hotel and finding that it’s full by taking a few precautions:

 – If you use a hotel booking website, check the terms and conditions so you know what to expect if there is an issue with your reservation.

-If you do find yourself arriving at a hotel with a reservation but no rooms:
+If you arrive at a hotel with a reservation but no rooms

 Overbooking occurs when hotels estimate that a certain number of guests won’t turn up.
 However, if all the guests do show up, those who didn’t book directly with the hotel lose out.

 If no reservation has been logged, it is a result of a breakdown in communication between the online booker and the hotel, but the consumer is often left struggling to obtain a refund.

 If your hotel is not available because of overbooking, you must be offered a reasonable alternative or a full refund.
 You will also be able to claim compensation to cover the extra costs you have had to pay and to cover loss of enjoyment and inconvenience.

 If you accept alternative accommodation but are not happy with it, you may still be able to get compensation if you made it clear that the alternative was accepted ‘under protest‘.

 More on travel protection in case of Flight problems – delays, cancellations etc.